Placeholder-Software/wasmbox/docs/reference/code/simplewasmmonobehaviour.md

 ### `TWrapper Wrapper`

-Get the "wrapper" code which has been created, WASM code can be invoked through this.
+Get the "wrapper" code which has been created.
+WASM code can be invoked through this.

 This property will throw an `InvalidOperationException` if it is access when the wrapper is not valid.
 The wrapper is only valid after `OnCreatedWrapper` has been called and before `OnDisable` has been called.